yanyiyang2000/stm32-sched/README.md

 # Building
-In the project root directory, use one of the following commands to build the executable:
+In the project root directory, use one of the following commands to configure build type:
 ```bash
 cmake -D CMAKE_BUILD_TYPE=Debug -B build .

 cmake -D CMAKE_BUILD_TYPE=Release -B build .
 ```
-Then use the following command:
+In the project root directory, use the following commands to build:
 ```bash
 cmake --build ./build
 ```